Farzanb49/Farzanb49/README.md

 ### Currently

-- 🔭 Incoming SWE Intern at Questrade
+- 🔭 SWE Intern at Questrade
 - 🏫 Studying Computer Science @ University of Waterloo
 - ⚙️ Working on some cool things
 - 📫 How to reach me: farzanishrak@gmail.com